 Now that I was able to share the big decision that we are sticking around in this house (read more here) I am able to really dive back into what I was in the middle of, oh 6-ish months ago.
 And that means scaffolding!

 I know what you are thinking, scaffolding?!
-Who has that on hand, let alone uses it outside of commercial uses or hiring out the work?
+Who has that on hand, let alone uses it outside of commercial scaffolding London companies or hiring out the work?
 Me people and now you, cause I’m gonna share it all!
 From where to rent it, to how to assemble it, to how awesome it is to use it!

 In all honesty I was totally intimidated by it the first time we rented it.
 But dang I am one determined individual and wouldn’t be deterred.
 I even went as far as to look into getting something like a scaffold alarm, just like they do on the construction sites, to ensure no one causes any damage to the work that’s already done.
 I told you, I’m completely invested in this!
 So it was a lot of trial and error that first go round, but we’ve done it a few times since and feel pretty confident in being able to share with you the in’s and out’s.